Top 15 Animals with Longest Lifespan (Immortal Animals 2023)

 Red-Sea-Urchins

-You might not believe it, but these small, spiny creatures dwelling in crevices or on the sea floor are one of the longest-living animals in the world.
+You might not believe it, but these small, spiny creatures dwelling in crevices or on the sea floor are some of the longest-living animals in the world.

 With an estimated life span of nearly 200 years, the Red Sea Urchins have developed various methods to slow their aging process.